Harold Jarvis

 Harold Jarvis (born December 27, 1864, Toronto; died April 1, 1924, Detroit) was a concert tenor who performed regularly in Canada and the United States, and who taught in Detroit during the 1890s.
-He began his professional life as a sailor, reaching the rank of officer with the Peninsular and Oriental Steam Navigation Company and also served in the Royal Naval Reserve.
+He began his professional life as a sailor, reaching the rank of officer with P&O and also served in the Royal Naval Reserve.
 He later studied music at the London Academy of Music.
 Professionally he was known for his teaching, his ballad singing, and performances in oratorios.
 He recorded for Victor in 1908 and 1911.